 2019 was the Year of the Social Activist at work for tech companies, and 2020 isn’t looking much different.

-Google employees faced off with their employer, staging a 20,000-employee global walkout and actively engaging the company through their engineering skillsets on social issues ranging from a lack of diversity to sexual assault to protesting Google’s anti-organizing behavior as they systematically let go of a handful of mostly Trans teammates.
+Google employees faced off with their employer, staging a 20,000-employee global walkout in 2019.
+Their activism took the form of actively engaging the company using their engineering skillsets on social issues ranging from a lack of diversity to sexual assault to protesting Google’s anti-organizing behavior as they systematically let go of a handful of mostly Trans teammates.

 At Facebook, hundreds of employees organized against the founder’s stance on transparency and fact-checking process for political advertising, among other issues.

 At Amazon, employees concerned about climate change and calling the company’s CEO, Jeff Bezos, to take action have reported warnings they may be let go for speaking out on the topic.